akthammomani/Menara-App-Predict-House-Price-CA/Notebooks/GreatSchools_API/README.md

 ![GreatSchools](https://user-images.githubusercontent.com/67468718/102781273-44749a80-434c-11eb-946b-da7503def432.jpg)

-# 🌟Home Buyers Forego Garages for School Districts
+# ✰ Home Buyers Forego Garages for School Districts
    * 78 % of buyers in their preferred school district gave up home features to get there
    * Most common compromises include a garage, large backyard, and updated kitchen
    * Nearly three-quarters of respondents say good schools were important to their search